Horospherical varieties with quotient singularities: Introduction

 Let $N=N(G/H)$ denote the coloured lattice associated to $G/H$ (equal to the one-parameter subgroup lattice of the torus $P/H$), which has universal colour set $\calC=\calC(G/H)$ and colour map $\xi:\calC\to N$ sending $\alpha\mapsto \xi(\alpha)=u_\alpha$.
 For a coloured cone $\sigma^c=(\sigma,\calF)$, we sometimes write $\calF(\sigma^c)$ to denote its colour set $\calF$.
 For a coloured fan $\Sigma^c$ on $N$, let $\Sigma^c(1)$ denote the set of coloured rays of $\Sigma^c$.
 Given a coloured ray $\rho^c=(\rho,\calF)\in\Sigma^c(1)$, let $u_\rho\in N$ denote the minimal generator for $\rho$.

-For a $G/H$-horospherical variety $X$, let $\calD(X)$ denote the set of $B^-$-invariant prime divisors in $X$ (note that $B^-$ is the opposite Borel subgroup, which is used so that $B^-H/H\subseteq X$ is an open $B^-$-orbit; see the beginning of \cite[Section 4]{monahan2023overview}), and let $\calF(X)$ denote the union of all $\calF(\sigma^c)$ as $\sigma^c$ ranges over the coloured cones in the coloured fan for $X$.
+For a $G/H$-horospherical variety $X$, let $\calD(X)$ denote the set of $B$-invariant prime divisors in $X$.\footnote{ The orbit $B\cdot x_0$ (which is contained in $G/H=G\cdot x_0$) is open in $X$ because we chose $H$ to contain the unipotent radical of the \textit{opposite} Borel $B^-$.
+Then the elements of $\calD(X)$ are the boundary components of this open $B$-orbit.
+Note that \cite{monahan2023overview} uses the opposite convention: the roles of $B$ and $B^-$ are swapped. } Note that $\calD(X)$ is in natural bijection with the union of $\calC$ and the set of non-coloured rays in the coloured fan for $X$: the $D\in\calD(X)$ which are \textit{not} $G$-invariant correspond uniquely to colours in $\calC$, and the $D\in\calD(X)$ which are $G$-invariant correspond uniquely to non-coloured rays.
+Let $\calF(X)$ denote the union of all $\calF(\sigma^c)$ as $\sigma^c$ ranges over the coloured cones in the coloured fan for $X$.
 Note that the group $\Aut^G(X)$ of $G$-equivariant automorphisms of $X$ is isomorphic to the torus $P/H$, which has one-parameter subgroup lattice $N$; we denote this torus by $T_N$.

 To indicate the horospherical variety corresponding to $\Sigma^c$, we sometimes write $X_{\Sigma^c}$.
 If $\Sigma^c$ is generated by a single coloured cone (meaning it has one maximal coloured cone) $\sigma^c$, then we may abuse notation to write $\Sigma^c=\sigma^c$, and the corresponding variety $X_{\sigma^c}$ is called \define{simple} (equivalently, this means the variety has a unique closed $G$-orbit).